johnpolacek/growth-areas-for-a-software-developer/README.md

 	    > Better
 	    > > If I draw this flowchart, it will make the pattern of behavior more clear.

+    - Open to others’ ideas

+	    > Not so good
+	    > > I like it this way.
+No point in discussing.

+	    > Better
+	    > > This works, but maybe there’s a better way.
+I wonder what suggestions the team might have.

 - ## Writing